GHASS19/K-Means-Clustering-Customer-Segmentation-Case-Study/README.md

 We see that the first dataset contains information about each offer such as the month it is in effect and several attributes about the wine that the offer refers to: the variety, minimum quantity, discount, country of origin and whether or not it is past peak.

 The second dataset in the second worksheet contains transactional data.
-Which offer each customer responded to.
+It contains which offer each customer responded to.

 ## 2. Cleaning, transforming and visualizing